 - Introduction to Creative Commons

-- 6 Mar 2020 by Ms. Emily Wong (Senior Solicitor of the Intellectual Property Department) [ To be Re-scheduled ]
+- 6 Mar 2020 by Ms. Emily Wong (Senior Solicitor of the Intellectual Property Department) [ postpone to Fall 2020 ]

 Careful management of your research data can prevent disasters.
 In this workshop, you will: